scholarslab/scholarslab.github.io/collections/_people/nic-dalton.md

 roles:
 - Makerspace Technologist, 2017-2018
 ---
-Nic Dalton is a Makerspace Technologist.
+Nic Dalton was a Makerspace Technologist 2017-2018.